Privacy Policy

 Reviews

-We may contact you via email to invite you to review any services and/or products you received from us [in order to collect your feedback and improve our services (The TOTUM membership, app, customer service and experience)] (the “Purpose”).
-We use an external company, Trustpilot A/S (“Trustpilot”), to collect your feedback which means that we will share your name, email address and reference number with Trustpilot for the Purpose.
-If you want to read more about how Trustpilot process your data, you can find their Privacy Policy here.
+We may contact you via email to invite you to review any services and/or products you received from us in order to collect your feedback and improve our services (The TOTUM membership, app, customer service and experience) (the “Purpose”).
+We may use an external company to collect your feedback which means that we will share your name, email address and reference number with them for that purpose.
+If you want to read more about how they might process your data, you can contact our Customer Services team.

 5. SHARING YOUR INFORMATION